JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

  ...
 ```

-Both `Random` and `JSON` got added to the project's `Project.toml` file, and the resulting dependencies got added to the `Manifest.toml` file.
+Both `Random` and `JSON` got added to the project’s `Project.toml` file, and the resulting dependencies got added to the `Manifest.toml` file.
 The resolver has installed each package with the highest possible version, while still respecting the compatibility that each package enforce on its dependencies.

 We can now use both `Random` and `JSON` in our project.
 Changing `src/HelloWorld.jl` to